 Thunbergia natalensis Hook

-Common names: dwarf thunbergia (English); dwergthunbergia (Afrikaans); unohlonishwayo (Zulu)
+Common names: dwarf thunbergia, Natal blue thunbergia, Natal blue-bell (English); dwergthunbergia (Afrikaans); unohlonishwayo (Zulu)

 Thunbergia natalensis is a popular, fast growing garden plant. occurs naturally along forest margins, in bush and in grassland.
 It occurs in the higher summer rainfall areas of South Africa, and is adapted to dry winters by going dormant.

-The dwarf thunbergia is a shrub up to 1 metre in height.
+The dwarf thunbergia is a shrub up to 1 m in height.
 The slender stems arise from a woody base and are mostly unbranched.

 The leaves are dark green, ovate (slightly broader at the base) to elliptic (broadest part of the leaf is in the middle) in shape and the margins may be toothed.
 The leaves are arranged opposite to one another on the stems.